02 Jun How To Fix Rhomboid Pain

 Fix Rhomboid Pain With Serratus Anterior Activation Exercises

 When speaking of muscle actions, the rhomboids are responsible for scapular elevation and downward rotation.
-Ideal scapula position is not excessive downward rotation, however, this is not uncommon and it can cause mid-back, neck, and even shoulder issues.
+The ideal scapula position is not excessive downward rotation, however, this is not uncommon and it can cause mid-back, neck, and even shoulder issues.
 An important antagonist of the rhomboids is the serratus anterior, which according to some schools of thought has a myofascial connection to the rhomboids.
 Along with improving thoracic rotation mobility and rhomboid stretching, we always give serratus anterior exercises for optimal scapula mobility and stability!
 Below you will find one of our favorites to help fix rhomboid pain.

 Shoulder Flexion On Wall With Foam Roller